orbeon/orbeon-forms-doc/Form-Runner:-Home-Page.md

 ![Credentials](images/home-credentials.png)

-Once the credentials are correct, the Home page retrieve the remote server's list of dseployed forms and metadata, which appears in a new *Remote* column group.
+Once the credentials are correct, the Home page retrieves the remote server's list of deployed forms and metadata, which appears in a new *Remote* column group.
 You then have access to new operations:

 - Publish remote form: make an unavailable form available again on the remote server
 - Unpublish remote form: make a previously published form unavailable on the remote server